native macos app · 01

 Progress & cancel

-Frame count, sustained fps, and time remaining — cancel any time.
+Frame count, sustained fps, and time remaining — cancel any time, keep a playable file.

 Hardware HEVC